Deprecated: Enabling the X-XSS-Protection header

 You can help to protect your site from cross-site scripting attacks using the

-For more information about this header, please see the Mozilla.org documentation page.
+For technical information about the header, please see the Mozilla.org documentation page.

 - Disables XSS filtering.